-The New York Room is available for impromptu meetings or business use and has facilities for email and internet access.
+The Business Centre is available for impromptu meetings or business use and has facilities for email and internet access.

 Coats, hats (ladies excepted), umbrellas, briefcases, business papers or other articles are NOT permitted in the public rooms and must be deposited in the cloakroom or lockers and not left in the front hall.